Menu

 • What has been your encounter with ‘Church’ thus far in your life?

-Register Now
+Register HERE

-The story of The Road to Emmaus is more than simply a story about one of the earliest Resurrection appearances of Jesus after his crucifixion; it is a story about a journey of faith and how we encounter Jesus in our own way.
-Would we have recognized Jesus if he had encountered us?
-Do we recognize Jesus in our daily lives now, through our various experiences of faith?
+Description: The story of The Road to Emmaus is more than simply a story about one of the earliest Resurrection appearances of Jesus after his crucifixion; it is a story about a journey of faith and how we encounter Jesus in our own way.

 In the context of Part 2, we are dialoguing with Jesus; that is, we are seeking to make sense of His teachings, asking questions and making connections.
 This stage of the journey will focus on how we are using our understanding of Jesus to make choices that serve the common good and promote human dignity.
+We will engage in the history and teaching of our Church so that, together, we can heal, grow, and build the Kingdom of God.

-Register Now
+Register HERE

 In the context of Part 3, we have “reached” Emmaus; that is, we are now in the final stage of accepting the Risen Jesus as the foundation of our faith.
 And, like the disciples, we are sent forth to spread the Good News.